Ah yes, our poor, barnacled hearts.

 The eldest is idle: having taken the potion, he just laughs at the list of chores.
 Off he goes to sing for Ina and everybody laughs back at him.
 The next son is distracted by all and everything; he downs the potion and off he goes.
 But on the way, he sees a rugby match and can’t help joining in.
 Next he’s off helping somebody else.
 Nice lad but it doesn’t get the chores done, does it?

 The youngest son faithfully does his work before he goes to sing for Ina the Fair.
 Happy ending?
 You’d think so but … He does indeed sing like a lark and everybody’s impressed, but Ina won’t have him.
 Why?
 He’s too poor!
 (And maybe he should have had a wash after doing all those chores.)
-Away he goes heart-scalded, and decides to better himself.
+Away home he goes, heart-scalded, and decides to better himself.
 In no time he’s a rich man, doing well.